stichtingsem/ecosystem/documentation/API-authentication-token.md

 # API authentication token

-When requesting a token on the oauth2 token resource using the client_credentials a queryparameter ‘digideliveryid’ containing the identifier for the school.
+When requesting a token on the oauth2 token resource using the client_credentials a queryparameter containing the identifier for the school.
 A scope to access data can optionally be requested and if consent has been given, will be added as a scope in the token defined below.
-A tokenrequest for a token used for requesting consent for a new scope does not need to contain a requested scope.

 Signed JWT with as minimum the following attributes: